 Our vision is to be a dynamic learning community where students become life-long learners, develop self-knowledge, and are challenged to excel.

-The mission of the Atlanta Neighborhood Charter School (ANCS) is to use the principles of the Coalition of Essential Schools to:
+The mission of the Atlanta Neighborhood Charter School (ANCS) is to:

 Individual & Collective Responsibility to our School Family